 Cypress College’s 110-acre campus features open spaces, beautifully landscaped grounds, and unique areas to relax, study, and visit.
 Below are some of the destinations our visitors enjoy most.
+Click here to tour Cypress College.

 The pond — or, as it’s affectionately known, the duck pond — centers the campus and provides a popular outdoor space for students to study year round.
 The pond is also popular with campus visitors and photographers.
 It is an ideal space for open-air events and has even hosted weddings throughout the years.
+Note: The pond is currently under renovation.

 With works donated to the college or on loan from the permanent collections of local museums, Cypress College features a strong art in public places program.
 Multiple sculptures — including a well-known Woods Davy piece — are mounted in the college’s main entry Gateway Plaza.
 This area also features a mural by the late Sergio O’Cadiz (see below).